apptek/ArabicDiacritizationInterspeech2023/README.md

 The Arabic text diacrization model is described in:

-"[Take the Hint: Improving Arabic Diacritization with Partially-Diacritized Text]()", Parnia Bahar, Mattia Di Gangi, Nick Rossenbach, Mohammad Zeineldeen, Interspeech 2023.
+"[Take the Hint: Improving Arabic Diacritization with Partially-Diacritized Text]()", Parnia Bahar, Mattia Di Gangi, Nick Rossenbach, Mohammad Zeineldeen, at Proceedings of Annual Conference of the International Speech Communication Association (INTERSPEECH) 2023.

 ## Citation